melatech-io/interview-mobile/InterviewMobile/README.md

 The goal of this exercise is to test your knowledge of the Typescript **type system**, have an idea of your understanding of the **native code's structure** (iOS and android directories).
 And most importantly your sense of **system design**.
 This exercise is meant to test your **problem solving** abilities, more than your knowledge of a specific library.
+Think about code **structure** and **reusability** and make any changes you deem necessary.

 # Task

-- There has been an error introduced prevents the app from running
+- There has been an error introduced which prevents the app from running
   - [-] Fix the issue preferably without using expo CNG, to make the app run
   - [-] Expo is clever and can make the app run again without fixing the issue in the native code.
 We want you to fix it regardless